 A white collar crime, or corporate crime, is one that involves a financial motive, usually at a large corporation.
 The consequences for committing a white collar crime can be severe.
 If prosecutors are charging you with this offense, hire a Tacoma white collar crimes attorney from the Law Office of Mark S. Treyz.
 We have years of experience and proven results, fighting for the rights of clients throughout Pierce, Thurston, and South King County.

 A white collar crime can describe a range of offenses committed for financial gain, often using deceit or violations of trust.
-Coined in 1939, white collar crimes usually involve defendants who work for financial institutions, own businesses, or work for the government.
+The term was coined in 1939 and these crimes usually involve defendants who work for financial institutions, own businesses, or work for the government.
 Most white collar crimes do not involve violence or physical force.
 Instead, they use concealment, fraud, and scams to make money.

 A white collar crime conviction could lead to penalties such as imprisonment, fines, house arrest, probation, and restitution.
 If one victim suffered substantial financial damages, the defendant may receive a longer prison sentence.
 Assisting authorities with the criminal investigation could help lessen the punishment.

 Many white collar criminal cases involve federal government prosecutors.
-The government takes an interest in white collar crimes because it loses over $300 billion per year because of these crimes.
+The government takes an interest in these types of crimes because they cause over $300 billion dollars in loses per year.
 In Washington State, the United States Attorney’s Office, Western District of Washington prosecutes white collar crimes.

 The white collar criminal laws for Washington State are in Criminal Code Section 9A.20.021.
 A misdemeanor white collar crime comes with a punishment of imprisonment up to 90 days and/or a fine of up to $1,000.
 A gross misdemeanor comes with a maximum of 364 days in prison and/or a fine of $5,000.
 A class C felony comes with up to five years in a state institution and/or $10,000.
 Class B felonies are punishable with up to 10 years and/or $20,000.
 A class A white collar crime felony can lead to life in prison and/or $50,000 in fines.